TheDeveloper10/rem/README.md

 ## Examples
 This is a very simple example that describes the entire package really well.
 First we create a new `rem.Router` and then we use it to create new routes.
-The process of creating routes is really easy: we just use the GetRoute for handling `GET` HTTP method, PostRoute for handling `POST` HTTP method, etc. for the rest of the methods and then we assign the handlers that we want the data to go through.
+The process of creating routes is really easy: we just use the Get for handling `GET` HTTP method, Post for handling `POST` HTTP method, etc. for the rest of the methods and then we assign the handlers that we want the data to go through.